 Academic Skills Workshops

 Want to improve your academic skills?
-GUPSA provides a FREE series of 2 hour AKA/HACKA Academic Skills workshops for you.
+GUPSA provides a FREE series of 2 hour ACA/HACKA Academic Skills workshops to support your learning.

-Presented by Nina Ginsberg, there are 4 workshops in the series: The Postgrad Critical Thinking Toolbox, Successful Academic Writing & Style for International Students, Structure, Coherence & Cohesion, Get your Journal Article Published .
+Presented by Nina Ginsberg, there are 6 workshops in the series: The Postgrad Critical Discussion Toolbox, Successful Academic Writing for International Students, Structure, Coherence & Cohesion, Extend Your Academic Vocab, Get That Journal Article Published and Being an Effective Researcher.
 Each workshop in the series is stand alone so you can do all or one or in between as appropriate for you.
-The workshops are open to both coursework and HDR students although the Journal Article workshop is probably more relevant to HDRs and other students with a substantial research component to their degree.
+The workshops are open to both coursework and Higher Degree Research (HDR) students although the Journal Article workshop is probably more relevant to HDRs and other students with a substantial research component to their degree.
 The second workshop is also more suitable for international students and students for whom English is a second language.

 This workshop covers tips and advice on preparing an article for publication.
-Regardless of discipline or content, this workshop will provide key strategies to strategically prepare papers to improve chances of publication and includes secret tips on how to upgrade papers for publication.
+Regardless of discipline or content, this workshop will provide key strategies to propel ideas into a draft article, how to develop a draft into a full paper with less stress and strategically polish papers to improve chances of publication.
+It also includes secret tips on how to upgrade papers for publication

-You must register for the workshops beforehand.
-You don’t have to register for all of them but only the ones you’re interested in either the Nathan series (for Nathan, Logan, Mt Gravatt postgrads) or the Southbank series (for postgrads at the Southbank campuses – QCA, QCGU, Film School, etc).
+Register for one or all of the workshops via your student email in either the Nathan series (for Nathan, Logan, Mt Gravatt postgrads) or the Southbank series (for postgrads at the Southbank campuses – QCA, QCGU, Film School, etc).

 Ongoing GUPSA services: